-For consumers today, audio is an integral part of their everyday lives, from voice command virtual assistants like Alexa, Siri, and Google Home units, to smart phone applications.
-In security, audio is being increasingly adopted to verify alarms, enhance communications, and provide an added layer of protection.
-As societal expectations and overall comfort with audio have evolved, the security industry has also progressed to confirm the importance of audio in the total security solution.
+For consumers today, audio is an integral part of their everyday lives, from voice command virtual assistants like consumer electronic units, to smart phone applications.
+In security, audio is being increasingly adopted to identify alarm events, enhance communications, and provide an added layer of protection.
+As societal expectations and overall comfort with audio have evolved, the security integration industry has progressed to recommend the importance of audio in the total security solution.